Piers Corbyn: Climate change denial

 In 2015, BBC Radio 4 apologised for an "unfortunate lapse" in a documentary presented by Daily Mail journalist Quentin Letts, which featured Corbyn in a critique of the Met Office's views on climate change while failing to mention the scientific consensus.

-In 2016, Corbyn was allowed to participate in a BBC climate change debate which resulted in many people complaining to the BBC for giving him airtime.
+In March 2016, Corbyn participated in a BBC climate change debate which resulted in several people complaining to the BBC for giving him airtime.

 He was interviewed by Dutch filmmaker Marijn Poels for his 2017 documentary feature film about climate, energy and agriculture, called The Uncertainty Has Settled.

 In April 2019, Corbyn tweeted about the Swedish environmental activist Greta Thunberg with an image of her next to a Nazi swastika, describing her as an "ignorant, brainwashed child".

+In April 2023 Corbyn was removed from an Extinction Rebellion church service in London after gatecrashing the event and telling environmental activists that man-made climate change "does not exist" and that they were "working for the Devil".
+The crowd, which had gathered for a service titled "No Faith in Fossil Fuels", began to sing the hymn "Amazing Grace" as he was escorted away.

 COVID-19 denial

-Corbyn has asserted his false belief that COVID-19 and the associated ongoing pandemic is a "hoax".
+Corbyn has stated his belief that COVID-19 and the associated ongoing pandemic is a "hoax".
 On Twitter on 16 March 2020, he tweeted from an account that was later suspended an unfounded conspiracy theory that Bill Gates, George Soros and others had created the pandemic, that this was to mass vaccinate the world's population, and that vaccines are dangerous.
 He called the pandemic a "psychological operation to close down the economy in the interests of mega-corporations" on Good Morning Britain; Dr. Hilary Jones described his views as spurious and "extremely dangerous" and hosts Piers Morgan and Susanna Reid challenged him during the programme.